Staff

 Staff Attorney

-Jaimie Lerner is a Staff Attorney with Michigan Immigrant Rights Center.
-Before joining MIRC, she served for two years as an Attorney Advisor at the Detroit Immigration Court and two years as a Judicial Law Clerk for the New York Immigration Court, part of the Executive Office for Immigration Review.
-She received her J.D. from the Benjamin N. Cardozo School of Law (Cardozo) and her B.A. from the University of Michigan.
-During law school, Jaimie served as legal intern with the Civil Division of the United States Department of Justice in Washington D.C., as well as a student clinician with the Immigration Justice Clinic and Human Rights and Atrocity Prevention Clinic for Cardozo in New York.
+Jaimie Lerner is an attorney with the Michigan Immigrant Rights Center.
+She works on the Detroit Front Door Team, handling a wide-range of cases before the Immigration Court, State Court, Federal Court, and federal agencies.
+Prior to joining MIRC in 2021, she served as an Attorney Advisor at the Detroit Immigration Court and as a Judicial Law Clerk for the New York Immigration Court, part of the Executive Office for Immigration Review.
+She received her J.D. from the Benjamin N. Cardozo School of Law and her B.A. from the University of Michigan.
+During law school, Jaimie served as a legal intern with the Civil Division of the United States Department of Justice in Washington D.C., as well as a student clinician with the Immigration Justice Clinic and Human Rights and Atrocity Prevention Clinic for Cardozo in New York.
 As a law student, she was an Assistant Coach and prior competitor for the Cardozo Moot Court Team at the University of Oxford Media Law Competition in Oxford, England, examining international law and freedom of expression concerns.

 Jennifer Vanegas (she/her)